bewagner/bewagner.github.io/_drafts/my-pleco-setup.md

-If you click
+If you go to the menu and click

-*FLASHCARDS:New Test->Profile*,
+*Flashcards->New Test->Profile*,
 {:.center}

 Pleco will present you with the default selection of test profiles.

-You can also add your own test profiles.
-Below, I will explain to you what profiles I have set up.
+There is a lot of room for customization here.
+One of the most most important options is the test type.
+It determines how you are test for your flashcard knowledge.

-## Which test type I use
+### Which test type I use
-Pleco offers different test types.
+In total, Pleco offers six test types.
 There's *Review only*, where you only look at the flashcard.
 Or *Multiple-choice*, where you try to choose the correct answer out of a set of possible answers.